 Yes.
 We can certainly set conditions on your bursary.
 These are rules that you will need to stick to, such as attending classes regularly or behaving well.
 If you do not stick to these conditions, we can stop payments.

 If I can’t attend because of illness or an authorised absence will I still receive my bursary?

 If you are ill or have been allowed an authorised absence, it will normally not affect your payment, but this is at the school’s discretion.
 It is important to note though, that these payments are designed to ensure students are able to access education.

 Once I have received a bursary payment- do I need to apply again?

-If you have additional items to claim for, or your circumstances or household income changes during the year you must inform the school.
+If you have additional items to claim for, or your circumstances or household income changes during the year in any way that might affect the assessment of your bursary payment, you must inform the school.

 If at any point during your studies, a lack of funding prevents you from completing them you should inform the school.

 Will I get the same amount each year?

 The fund will be used by the school to try to support students in their studies across the whole sixth form.
 It is a fixed amount of money and the amount you receive will be governed by the amount the school has, the number of applicants, and the needs of those students applying.